nfaction/nfaction.github.io/_posts/2021-02-12-proxmox-initial-setup.md

 > It's absolutely critical that the PVE OS was installed as a `UEFI` OS.
 Usually in the boot menu in the `BIOS/UEFI` menu, it will show the installer USB disk as `UEFI: <Installer USB Drive>`

+If you need help with the installation of `Proxmox VE`, you can check out the previous setup post [here.](/proxmox/proxmox-install/)

 Sometimes you may boot into an `(initramfs)`, run these commands: `zpool import -R / rpool` then `exit`.

 At this time, browse to: <https://<pve-ip>:8006>